Jesus through Medieval Eyes

 About the Author

-Grace Hamman is a writer, podcaster, and independent scholar of medieval literature.
-Her writing has been published by both academic and non-academic outlets, including Plough Quarterly, The Journal of Medieval and Early Modern Studies, and Mere Orthodoxy.
-She lives in Denver with her husband and their three young children.
+Grace Hamman, Ph.D.
+(Duke University) is a writer and independent scholar of late medieval poetry and contemplative writing.
+Her work has been published by academic and popular outlets, including Plough Quarterly and The Journal of Medieval and Early Modern Studies.
+Grace hosts a podcast called Old Books with Grace which celebrates the beauty and joy found in reading the literature and theology of the past.
+She lives near Denver, Colorado with her husband and three young children.